 WorkAndTwist - Done between two press runs.
 The palette is twisted 180 degree before the second run is performed so that the front lay and the side lay both change.
 The surface to be imaged is the same at both runs.
 Each run prints only part of the surface.
 The plate (set) stay in the machine.
 This WorkStyle is used for saving plate or film material.
-It is no longer a common WorkStyle.
+It is no longer a common coatings on printed sides.

-Kind of varnishing.
-Defines the varnish to be used for coatings on printed sides.
 Coatings are applied after printing all the colors.
-Other coating sequences must use the partion mechanism of this parameter resource.
+Other coating sequences must use the partition mechanism of this parameter resource.
 Selective varnishing has to use a separate separation for the respective varnish.